-The implementation of the EU Water Framework Directive (WFD), the EU’s main legislation governing the management of its freshwater resources, has led to some dramatic improvements in water ecosystems and the wildlife dependent on them.
-However, the objective of the WFD of achieving good status for all Europe’s waters by 2015 has been missed by a long shot.
-Today only 40% of Europe’s waters are estimated to be in good condition.
+(WFD), the EU’s main legislation governing the management of its freshwater resources, has led to some dramatic improvements in water ecosystems and the wildlife that depend on them.
+However, the objective of the WFD of achieving "good status" for all Europe’s waters by 2015 has been missed by a long shot.
+Today, only 40% of Europe’s waters are estimated to be in good condition.
 Unsustainable agriculture, hydropower, flood defence and navigation are recognised as the main pressures preventing Europe’s waters to recover.

+This is why WWF has joined forces with four environmental and fisheries organisations to form the Living Rivers Europe coalition.
 The coalition includes the European Anglers Alliance, the European Environmental Bureau, the European Rivers Network, Wetlands International and WWF representing a movement of over 40 million European citizens.

-First and foremost, we are here to defend the WFD and to make sure its goals and high environmental standards are NOT weakened during the ongoing evaluation.
-In short, we are fighting for the law to be signed off as "fit for purpose" by the European Commission when they submit their conclusions of the evaluation in 2019.
+First and foremost, we are here to defend the WFD and to make sure its goals and high environmental standards are not weakened during the ongoing fitness check, which is led by the European Commission.
+In short, we are fighting for the law to be signed off as "fit for purpose" by the Commission when they submit their conclusions of the evaluation in 2019.
 This is why, in October 2018, we launched the #ProtectWater campaign

 In the long-term, we are campaigning for:

-1. A better implementation and enforcement of the Water Framework Directive;
+- A better implementation and enforcement of the Water Framework Directive;

-2. An effective integration of water management aspects into relevant sectoral policies, particularly agriculture, energy, flood risk management and transport; and
+- An effective integration of water management aspects into relevant sectoral policies, particularly agriculture, energy, flood risk management and transport; and

-3. The maintenance of the Water Framework Directive’s high standards of water resources and ecosystem protection.
+- The maintenance of the Water Framework Directive’s high standards of water resources and ecosystem protection.